Home & Business Electrification Incentives

 Federal EV purchases tax credit

 A Federal tax credit of up to $7,500 is currently available to offset part of the purchase price of some new EVs.
 See this summary and look for updates.
-Time limits, per-manufacturer maximums and future federal legislation are likely to change this picture.
+Action opportunity: Ask Congress to take Climate action through the Budget Reconciliation Bill (Summer 2022).

 EV charging incentives